MediaComem/comem-archidep/ex/docker-compose-wopr.md

 There's one last thing you need to do.
 When you performed the original WOPR exercise, the `npm run build` command created the `public` directory containing the frontend's compiled files.
-But now that you have a multi-stage Dockerfile, the two stage builds are isolated by default.
+But now that you have a multi-stage Dockerfile, the two build stages are isolated by default: they have different file systems.
 So the final stage is missing the result of the first stage.

 You need to manually copy over the result from the first build stage into the final stage: